ripienaar/free-for-dev/README.md

   * [Mindmup.com](https://www.mindmup.com/) — Unlimited mind maps for free, and store them in the cloud.
 Your mind maps are available everywhere, instantly, from any device.
   * [Mockplus iDoc](https://www.mockplus.com/idoc) - Mockplus iDoc is a powerful design collaboration & handoff tool.
 Free Plan includes 3 users and 5 projects with all features available.
   * [mockupmark.com](https://mockupmark.com/create/free) — Create realistic t-shirt and clothing mockups for social media and E-commerce, 40 free mockups.
   * [N1ED](https://n1ed.com) — free WYSIWYG HTML editor based on TinyMCE/CKEditor (shipped as a plugin).
-File manager, image editor, Bootstrap 3/4/5 grid & widgets.
+Composing responsive content with Bootstrap 3/4/5 grid & widgets, file manager and image editor.
   * [Octopus.do](https://octopus.do) — Visual sitemap builder.
 Build your website structure in real-time and rapidly share it to collaborate with your team or clients.
   * [Pencil](https://github.com/evolus/pencil) - Open source design tool using Electron.
   * [Penpot](https://penpot.app) - Web based, open source design and prototyping tool.
 Supports SVG.
 Completely free.